Skip to content

 Invasive Plant Success Story: Local Sierra Club Leads Callery Pear Tree Removal Effort

-October 31, 2024 | Bradford Pear, Management, News, Success Story
+October 31, 2024 | Bradford Pear, Case Study, Management, News, Success Story

 On October 12, 2024, the Thomas Hart-Benton Group of The Sierra Club (the THB Group), along with its partners, organized the beginnings of a successful Callery pear tree (Pyrus calleryiana) removal project at the interchange of I-470 and Lakeside Drive in the Kansas City region.
 Along with the Missouri Department of Conservation, the Missouri Department of Transportation (MoDOT), the Missouri Invasive Species Council and others, several determined volunteers worked alongside MoDOT staff to remove about one-third of the Callery pear trees that had grown up at the intersection.
 The MoDOT staff provided a front loader to pick up cut trees and filled a whole dump truck with shredded trees.
 Cut stumps were treated with herbicide.